 Budget Travel to San Antonio with Kids.
 There are many ways to have an enjoyable Budget San Antonio with Kids vacation.
 We visited San Antonio Texas with kids a few years back.
-We had decided we wanted to visit a state none of us had ever visited and just change up our travels which mostly consisted of beach destinations and Disney (and sometimes both).
-There’s a lot of great options in San Antonio for various interests and budget.
+We had decided we wanted to visit a state none of us had ever visited.
+And why not change up our travels which mostly consisted of beach destinations and Disney (and sometimes both).
+There are a lot of great options in San Antonio for various interests and budgets.

 A lot of activities in San Antonio are spread out and require driving.
 To really experience the city, it’s ideal to rent a car.
 This also means you can choose to stay at more affordable hotels outside of city walk that include free parking.

 Texmex food is very kid-friendly.
 We were in kid mode when we visited so we ate on the go usually at the entertainment venue we were at.

 We ate at Rainforest Café on the river walk with the kids.
-They enjoyed the experience a lot and of course thought the animals were all real.
-The food was ok I would say comparable to any chain restaurant food and of course a little overpriced for what it was but worth the experience.
-Afterward, the kids were tired out and fell asleep in the stroller, so Mike and I were able to sit and enjoy some margaritas at a table on the river’s edge.
+They enjoyed the experience a lot and of course, thought the animals were all real.
+The food was ok.
+I would say comparable to any chain restaurant food and of course a little overpriced for what it was but worth the experience.
+Afterward, the kids were tired out and fell asleep in the stroller.
+My husband and I were able to sit and enjoy some margaritas at a table on the river’s edge.
 The River Walk is full of chain restaurants and I am sure you can find many more authentic restaurants elsewhere.

 The most memorable meal we had was from a Mexican place we drove by every day from the Embassy Suites we stayed at.
 I only wish we had stopped sooner.
 The name of the restaurant is called Las Palapas.
 We made some jokes about the name all week long but really it was good cheap Mexican food and it did not make us go to Las Palapas.